The Promise and Potential of Ocean Energy: A Deep Dive into Tapping the Power of the Seas

 Tidal Energy

-Tidal energy is generated by the gravitational forces of the moon and the sun, causing the rise and fall of ocean tides.
+The gravitational forces of the moon and the sun generate tidal energy, causing the rise and fall of ocean tides.
 There are two main methods for harnessing tidal energy:

 a.
-Tidal Stream Systems: These systems use underwater turbines to capture the kinetic energy of water as it flows in and out with the tides.
+Tidal Stream System.
+These systems use underwater turbines to capture the kinetic energy of water as it flows in and out with the tides.
 The movement of water turns the turbines, generating electricity.
-Tidal stream systems are often compared to underwater wind turbines, and they have the advantage of being predictable and consistent.
+We often compare tidal stream systems to underwater wind turbines, and they have the advantage of being predictable and consistent.

 Wave Energy